zmcartor/homestead-guide/source/network/connecting-to-the-network.rst

 Static Nodes, Trusted Nodes, and Boot Nodes
 ================================================================================

-Geth supports a feature called static nodes if you have certain peers you always want to connect to.
+Gexp supports a feature called static nodes if you have certain peers you always want to connect to.
 Static nodes are re-connected on disconnects.
 You can configure permanent static nodes by putting something like the following into ``<datadir>/static-nodes.json`` (this should be the same folder that your ``chaindata`` and ``keystore`` folders are in)

 .. code-block:: Javascript